A Bicycle Helmet

 What about standards?

 All helmets sold in the U.S. must meet the US Consumer Product Safety Commission CPSC standard and state that on a sticker inside.
 Fit is not tested by the standards, so you have to try the helmet on your child's head.
 Outside the US you should be careful to look for a standards sticker that you recognize like the European CEN standard or the AUS standard in Australia.
-Fit is not tested by any of the standards, so try the helmet on your child's head.
+Fit is not tested by any of the standards, so try the helmet on your child's head before buying.

 What one should I buy?